msaroufim/chess/README.md

 ## 1. Introduction

 This is a simple chess engine built using PyGame.
-It allows you to play chess against the computer.
+There is no AI so you can play against yourself.

 ## 2. Installation